Himalayan Children’s Charities Founders

 Dinesh was born in Bhojpur, an Eastern hill district of Nepal.
 He graduated in 2005 with his masters degree in English Literature from Tribhuwan University and now lives in Kathmandu with his wife and two sons, 11 and 4.
 Dinesh serves as HCC’s In-country Director in Nepal and has been working with HCC since 2009.
 His work includes ensuring the smooth operation of all aspects of HCC’s work in Kathmandu, and overseeing HCC’s financial operations.
 He also plays a major role in the lives of HCC students, providing much needed emotional and physical support and advocacy throughout their childhoods and into young adulthood.
 His passions include travel, spending time with family, and working on behalf of the underprivileged children and women in Nepal.
 He believes in teamwork and cooperation.

-Director of Student Programs and Hostel Services, HCC
+Director of Student Programs and Hostel Services, Creating Possibilities – Nepal

 Hira Niraula Sapkota is HCC’s Director of Student and Hostel Services and has been working with HCC since 2009.
 She is the house mother at Khushi Ghar, HCC’s youth home in Kathmandu.
 She looks after the day to day needs of the home, plans different activities for the children, and most importantly, serves as a counsel and guide to them as they grow and develop into adults.
 Hira provides much needed, daily stability in the lives of the children, and teaches them the necessary skills required to be a part of a family and part of society.
 She also plays an enormous emotional role in the lives of the children and youth, and takes on the role of college counselor when students are preparing to go to a university, guiding them to programs fit their dreams and academic goals.
 Hira grew up in the small town of Inurawa, in the Terai, and now lives in Kathmandu with her husband and two sons.
-She graduated with a degree in Sociology from Tribhuvan University (TU), and is currently pursuing a postgraduate certificate in psychology at TU, with the plan of starting her master’s program in psychology in 2018.
+She graduated with a degree in Sociology from Tribhuvan University (TU).

 Mun Maya Rawal